 "I'm sorry, Brendan.
 It has to be this way for safety reasons...
 Hopefully it won't be for too long."
 He collapsed wearily into an armchair.
 His mother went and made them all coffee.
 He sipped it slowly like a sick man lying in a hospital bed.

 "Are you alright, Clane?" asked his mother.

 He gazed at her.
 "Oh, Gina... will this ever be over?"

 "Oh my God!...
 Why?
 We have Disclosure, goddammit!
 We've freed ourselves from the Illuminati!
 We've exposed the reptilians!
 In a few weeks a new president is going to be sworn in!...
 Isn't that enough?
 Why are people still not happy?"

-Brendan's father sighed.
+Brendan's father sighed and his eyes looked upwards as he reminisced.
 "I remember during the war.
 We'd taken the boat out of

 on an exercise.
 There was a westerly blowing, force seven.
 Just right for an